Hiwonder-docs/ArmPi-Pro/source/docs/11_Forward_inverse_kinematics.md

 The above definition is very complicated, but it will be much clearer when combined with the coordinate system.

-First of all you should pay attention to the two most important "lines": the joint axis, and the common normal between the axis joint and the adjacent joint.
+First of all you should pay attention to the two most important "**lines**": the joint axis, and the common normal between the axis joint and the adjacent joint.

 In the DH parameter system, we set axis as the z axis; common normal as the x axis, and the direction of the x axis is: from this joint to the next joint.
 Of course, these two rules alone are not enough to completely determine the coordinate system of each joint.
 Let's talk about the steps to determine the coordinate system in detail below.